apify/apify-docs/sources/platform/actors/development/actor_definition/actor_json.md

 ## Reference

-> Note that actor `name`, `version`, `buildTag`, and `environmentVariables` are currently only used when you deploy your actor using [Apify CLI](/cli) and not when deployed for example via Github integration.
+> Note that actor `name`, `version`, `buildTag`, and `environmentVariables` are currently only used when you deploy your actor using [Apify CLI](/cli) and not when deployed, for example, via Github integration.
 There it serves for informative purposes only.
-This is suspect to change into the future.
+This is suspected to change in the future.

 | Property         | Type     | Description |